hijoput4/SharingWare/readme.md

     I humbly recommend FLAC over mp3 to store music, because its noticeable increase in sound quality.

 ### 19- How can I download music in FLAC?
-    Yes, this are the same than above.
+    Yes, these are the same than above.
 This entry will update with new sites when I find them.
     Use: https://rutracker.org/forum/index.php (TORRENTS)
     Use: https://flacdownloader.com/  (per-track downloader)
     Use: https://tidal.squid.wtf/   (sometimes down)